syerad/interactiveGitAdd/Readme.md

 ## Usage

-Use the command `interactiveGitAdd` in an git repository.
-A select box with all files which could be add to the staging area will apear.
+Use the command `interactiveGitAdd` within a git repository.
+Then a select box with all files which can be added to the staging area apear.
 Select an item by pressing the appropriate number shown in the menu.
 This will toggle the chosen file.
-Selecting the option `Done` will finish the the selection and all selected items will be add to the staging area.
+Choosing the option `Done` will finish the the selection and all selected items will be added to the staging area.

 ## Todo
 Will be updated...